-At West Wind Consulting, we believe that like campaigns, feasibility studies accomplish much more than testing the project and proposed campaign goal.
-That’s why we focus on the quality of the process for our client’s interviewees to provide an opportunity for them to feel closer and more connected with your organization from the invitation to interview through the final follow up.
+At West Wind Consulting, we believe that feasibility studies can and should accomplish much more than testing the project and proposed campaign goal.
+That’s why we focus on the quality of the interview process to provide an opportunity for each interviewee to feel closer and more connected with your organization from the invitation to interview through the final follow up.

 Why should we retain fundraising counsel?

-Even the most sophisticated institutions use professional fund-raising counsel as part of their campaign planning and management.
-By working closely with counsel, you benefit from specific technical expertise, the experiences of other institutions similar to your own with whom the consultant has worked, and an impartial perspective on strengths and weaknesses.
+Even the most sophisticated institutions use professional fundraising counsel as part of their campaign planning and management.
+By working closely with counsel, you benefit from specific technical expertise, the experiences of other institutions similar to your own, and an impartial perspective on strengths and weaknesses.

-Ideally we work as a team.
-Your consultant will do their best work when given the opportunity to plan and anticipate with you.
-The best way to use counsel is to have them as a strategic partner in the planning process and then to rely on them to help guide you and gauge your progress as you implement your plans.
-Even the best of plans can change, so a consultant can help you navigate through that change and even use it to help leverage success when that’s possible.
+Ideally we work as a team together, and we adapt to your needs and style.
+We want to be a strategic partner in the planning process that you can rely on.
+Our role is to help guide you and gauge your progress as you implement your plans.
+Even the best of plans can change, so we’re here to help you navigate change and find the opportunities within it

-How much time will the campaign require of our organization?
+How much time will a campaign require of our organization?

-The campaign should be an organization-wide priority.
+To ensure the success of the campaign, everyone across the organization will need to give it time and attention as well as endorsement.
 This means that it is given high priority at all board meetings, staff meetings and in all publications.
-To ensure the success of the campaign everyone will need to give it time and attention as well as endorsement.
 While the specific commitment will vary from one institution to another, it ranges from a minimum of 25% of the chief executive’s time in smaller non-profits to 70% of the president’s time in major institutions.
 (Major institutions have larger staffs to carry operations, while the smaller organization’s executive director is apt to be more heavily involved in daily operations.)
 The development officer should give the campaign as much time as is humanly possible, but the requirement may run from 35% in a small shop to 90% in a large operation.

 What are West Wind Consulting’s Billing Guidelines?

-Consulting fees are based upon a per-diem rate and clients are billed only for the actual number of hours spent on their behalf.
+Consulting fees are based upon a per diem rate and clients are billed only for the actual number of hours spent on their behalf, even when an estimate is provided as part of our process.
 The per diem rate divided by eight hours is the client’s hourly rate.
-All invoices summarize the total number of hours worked by the consultant for the following:
+All invoices summarize the total number of hours worked and provide a detailed inventory of items.